Mind Book of the Year Award shortlist announced

 Wendy Perriam (Hale Books)

 Wendy Perriam’s first novel in eight years tells the story of the secretive librarian Eric.
 Alongside his passionate mission to bring the wisdom of books to the masses, Eric sets out to prove himself after his wife takes off to Seattle with their only child.
-'Broken Places' effortlessly manages to combine the humorous with the serious, charting Eric’s wayward quest to getting his life back on track and possibly even to find a soulmate, whilst also getting to the root of one of the most fundamental of human emotions, fear.
+'Broken Places' effortlessly manages to combine the humorous with the serious, charting Eric’s wayward quest to getting his life back on track and possibly even to find a soulmate, while also getting to the root of one of the most fundamental of human emotions, fear.

 This Party’s Got to Stop